-Current reports/recommendations of all personnel actions made at every level shall be available to the faculty member, departmental chair/director and Dean on a timetable consistent with the Calendar for Faculty Personnel Actions.
-The Calendar for Faculty Personnel Actions is established and prepared by the Provost.
+Current reports/recommendations/decisions of all personnel actions made at every level are available to the faculty member, departmental chair/director and Dean on a timetable consistent with the APSU Calendar for Faculty Personnel Actions.
+The APSU Calendar for Faculty Personnel Actions is published by -The Office of Academic Affairs.
 All departmental and college-level reviews occur in the fall semester.
-Any questions concerning adjustments to the established dates on the calendar shall be addressed by the Office of Academic Affairs.
+Any questions concerning adjustments to the established dates on the calendar shall be addressed by The Office of Academic Affairs.